 The 2018 Bernard Shaw Prize, for translations published between 2015 and 2017, went to Frank Perry for his translation of Bret Easton Ellis and the Other Dogs by Lina Wolff (And Other Stories)

-- Sarah Death for a translation of Chitambo by Hagar Olsson.
+for a translation of Letters from Tove by Tove Jansson.
 (Norvik Press)

 With Thanks to judges: Charlotte Berry and Annika Lindskog.